Robert Fico: Murder of Ján Kuciak

 The murder of investigative journalist Ján Kuciak and his fiancée Martina Kušnírová in February 2018 sent shockwaves through Slovakia and immediately ignited a political crisis for the government led by Fico.
 Kuciak's final, posthumously published article detailed alleged links between high-ranking Slovak state officials and Italian businessmen with ties to organized crime, including the Italian mafia 'Ndrangheta.
 The article mentioned Mária Trošková, an assistant to Fico, and Viliam Jasaň, Secretary of the National Security Council, as having connections to one of the Italian businessmen.
-Kuciak alleged that Slovakian businessmen, who had links to the Calabrian mafia, were embezzling EU structural funds.
+Kuciak alleged that Slovak businessmen, who had links to the Calabrian mafia, were embezzling EU structural funds.

 Fico responded by offering €1 million for information leading to the murderers, displaying packs of cash during a press conference with the Interior Minister and Police President.
 He also warned against the "political abuse of a tragedy".
 The investigation into the murder later led to the accusation that prominent businessman Marián Kočner—a frequent subject of Kuciak's investigative work and a figure reported to have links to Fico's Direction – Social Democracy party—had ordered the hit.
 The revelations, combined with the public's view that the government was failing to tackle corruption, triggered the largest anti-government street protests in Slovakia since the 1989 Velvet Revolution, demanding Fico's resignation, eventually forcing him and his entire cabinet to step down in March 2018.